darthrob6625/PA11_2/README.md

 ### Evaluation

-After completing Practical Application 2, I developed six models, progressing from a single feature to multiple features.
+After completing Practical Application 2, I developed **six models**, progressing from a single feature to multiple features.
 In retrospect, the maximum number of features I incorporated was seven.
 I would like to investigate the impact on MSE when using a larger set of features.

 For instance, while analyzing the manufacturer variable, I identified over forty unique values.
 Rather than creating one hot encoding for each category, I opted to assign a single popular variable, similar to the lecture example where day of the week was converted into binary form.
 I would apply a similar approach to the state variable in future iterations.